-If you want to enjoy authentic Italian cuisine during your time in Catania, head to Via Santa Filomena for a spot of lunch, dinner, or an evening tipple.
+If you want to enjoy authentic Sicilian cuisine during your time in Catania, head to Via Santa Filomena for a spot of lunch, dinner, or an evening tipple.
 This narrow passageway leads you away from the overpriced tourist traps to some of the best restaurants and eclectic speakeasies in the city.
 It is not uncommon to see locals lined up outside their favourite spots here.

 Caffe Curtigghiu, Blanc a Manger, Polpotteria, and Fud are among those eateries that come highly recommended.
 For drinks, don’t miss the eccentric “Mr Hyde” speakeasy that is styled like an old London apothecary.

 #2 Stroll Along the Scenic Coastlines of Aci Trezza

 Aci Trezza is a beautiful seaside town situated just 20 minutes away from the centre of Catania.
 The town is famous for its unique rock formations that jut out of the Mediterranean sea.

 According to Greek and Roman mythology, Ulysses was sailing by Aci Trezza when a ferocious man-eating giant attempted to attack him.
 The giant threw giant boulders at Ulysses which became the rocks that you can see jutting out of the water today.

 Visiting Aci Trezza is one of the best things to do in Catania if you are looking for a little rest and relaxation.
 Wander through the pastel-coloured port, have lunch in one of the beloved local fish restaurants, and sunbathe on the rocky beaches.